-C. Drugs and Cosmetics Act, 1940 ("D&C Act") and Drugs and Cosmetics Rules, 1945 ('D&C Rules")
+C. Drugs and Cosmetics Act, 1940 ("D&C Act") and Drugs Rules, 1945 ('Drugs Rules")

-The D&C Act and D&C Rules regulate the manufacture, sale, import and distribution of drugs in India.
+The D&C Act and Drugs Rules regulate the manufacture, sale, import and distribution of drugs in India.
 In many foreign jurisdictions, there is a clear distinction between a drug that must be sold under the supervision of a registered pharmacist on the production of a valid prescription (signed by a registered medical practitioner) and those that can be sold by general retailers over-the-counter ("OTC").
 OTC drugs have a different meaning in the context of Indian laws.
 The D&C Act requires that all drugs must be sold under a license.
-The D&C Rules clearly lay down which drugs can be sold only on the production of a prescription issued by a registered doctor, which implies that there is a distinction between prescription and non-prescription drugs.
-Drugs which can be sold only on prescription are stated in Schedules H, HI, and X of the D&C Rules.
+The Drugs Rules clearly lay down which drugs can be sold only on the production of a prescription issued by a registered doctor, which implies that there is a distinction between prescription and non-prescription drugs.
+Drugs which can be sold only on prescription are stated in Schedules H, HI, and X of the Drugs Rules.

 The D&C Act states that no person can sell any drug without a license issued by the licensing authority.
-However, it provides for certain drugs, namely those falling under Schedule K of the D&C Rules, to be sold by persons who do not have such a license.
+However, it provides for certain drugs, namely those falling under Schedule K of the Drugs Rules, to be sold by persons who do not have such a license.
 Hence, OTC drugs in the Indian context would mean only those drugs that are specified under schedule K. These broadly include drugs not intended for medical use, quinine and other antimalarial drugs, magnesium sulphate, substances intended to be used for destruction of vermin or insects that cause disease in humans or animals and household remedies, among others.
-In May 2022, a draft amendment to the D&C Rules was released for public consultation which specified sixteen drugs that may be sold without a prescription.
+In May 2022, a draft amendment to the Drugs Rules was released for public consultation which specified sixteen drugs that may be sold without a prescription.
 The drugs include antifungals (clotrimazole), antiseptic and disinfectant (povidone iodine), mouthwash (chlorhexidine), analgesic (diclofenac), antipyretics (paracetamol), laxatives (lactulose), anti-dandruff shampoo (ketoconazole), nasal decongestants (sodium chloride) and antihistamine (diphenhydramine).
-The D&C Rules also state that prescription drugs can only be dispensed on the production of a prescription which is in accordance with the provisions of the rules.
-For a prescription to be considered valid under the D&C Rules, it must be in writing, signed and dated by the doctor issuing the prescription.
+The Drugs Rules also state that prescription drugs can only be dispensed on the production of a prescription which is in accordance with the provisions of the rules.
+For a prescription to be considered valid under the Drugs Rules, it must be in writing, signed and dated by the doctor issuing the prescription.
 The prescription must also state the name and address of the person for whose treatment it is given and also the quantity to be supplied.
+5

-$3 \quad \text{Available at: https://egazette.nic.in/WriteReadData/2022/236010.pdf.} \\$
+3 Available at: https://egazette.nic.in/WriteReadData/2022/236010.pdf.

-Rule 65(10(a) of the D&C Rules.
+4 Rule 65(10(a) of the Drugs Rules.

-Rule 65(10)(b), (c) of the D&C Rules.
+5 Rule 65(10)(b), (c) of the Drugs Rules.

-D. The Information Technology Act, 2000 ("IT Act"), the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 (together Referred to as "Data Protection Rules") and the Information Technology (Intermediaries Guidelines) Rules, 2011 ("Intermediaries Rules")
+D. The Information Technology Act, 2000 ("IT Act"), the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or information) Rules, 2011 (together the "Data Protection Rules") and the Information Technology (Intermediaries Guidelines) Rules, 2011 ("Intermediaries Rules")

 Telemedicine involves a constant exchange of information between the patient and the service provider.
-The patient's personal information, such as medical history and physiological conditions, are considered Sensitive Personal Data or Information 6 ("SPDI") under the Data Protection Rules.
-When a body corporate collects, stores, transfers or processes such information, certain requirements under the Data Protection Rules are triggered.
+At present, the patient's personal information, such as medical history and physiological conditions, are considered Sensitive Personal Data or Information6 ("SPDI") under the Data Protection Rules.
+When a body corporate 6 collects, stores, transfers or processes such information, certain requirements under the Data Protection Rules are triggered.